danjohnson3141/Jekyll-Test/Parameters.md

 =
 ####URL Parameters

+:app_sponsor_id - Integer, passed in the URL.
+Is derived from the 'app_sponsor_id' field on the the 'banner_ads' table.

 * :event_id - Integer, passed in through the URL.
 Derived from the 'id' field of the 'events' table.

 * :page - Text, passed in through the URL.
 Each page of the App will have its own unique name.
 This parameter corresponds to the 'name' field in the app_label_pages table in the database.